 The trend of recording satellite networks under No. 11.41 will result in a burden for administrations.
 The number of reported interference cases between such networks that are supposed to be in operation is surprisingly low.
-This may indicate that the characteristics used during the coordination of such networks are Serving the satellite community: Efficient use of the spectrum/orbit resource more interference "aggressive" or "sensitive" than those actually used in operation.
+This may indicate that the characteristics used during the coordination of such networks are more interference "aggressive" or "sensitive" than those actually used in operation.
 This, in turn, makes coordination between administrations unnecessarily difficult.